Return to search results.

 Sexes Eligible for Study: Female

-Patients with metastatic triple negative breast cancer treated at Fred Hutchinson Cancer Research Center/University of Washington Cancer Consortium
+Patients with metastatic TNBC treated at Fred Hutchinson Cancer Research Center/University of Washington Cancer Consortium

-- Subjects have metastatic TNBC and are about to receive treatment with single agent cisplatin
+- Subjects have metastatic TNBC and are about to receive treatment with a drug they have not received previously

 - Procedure-specific signed informed consent prior to initiation of any study-related procedures